What to know about the trial of an ex-Michigan officer charged in the killing of a Black motorist

 GRAND RAPIDS, Mich.
-(AP) — The trial of a former Michigan police officer charged with second-degree murder in the killing of a 26-year-old Black man is set to begin in Grand Rapids, three years after the case sparked weeks of protest and national outrage.
+(AP) — The trial of a former Michigan police officer charged with second-degree murder in the killing of a 26-year-old Black man began Monday in Grand Rapids, three years after the case sparked weeks of protest and national outrage.

 Patrick Lyoya, a Congolese immigrant who sought refuge with his family in the U.S. to flee violence in his home country, was fatally shot by former Officer Christopher Schurr, who is white.